NashJames/Holocron.io/README.md

 > **Warning** <br> [WIP]: Not ready for deployment

 A simple frontend for accessing the [Star Wars API](https://swapi.dev/).
-The core of the app is built with Next.js v13, React v18 and Material UI.
+The core of the app is built with Next.js v13, React v18, TailwindCSS and Material UI.
 It also includes smaller utilities for CI, testing and linting.

 In future, I hope to extend it with a POST API implementation and some docs to mimic the full functionality.